Neil Fogarty, President

 My family: I grew up in the Cincinnati area and graduated from Lebanon High School in 2007.
 I have been married to my husband for six years now and we just had our first child, Cecilia, in November 2017.
 We also have three cats and a Newfoundland dog named Lexie.

-Larry Morrison, Consulting Manager, Xenia Branch
+Larry Morrison, Director of Sales, Xenia Branch

 My most memorable customer story: I’ve had the privilege of working with several Air Force groups and organizations at the National Museum of the United States Air Force helping to design and create memorials that preserve the legacy of their service to our country.
 It’s an Honor to help these men and women who risked their lives, and in some cases given their lives, for our country.